tinkumani/wearhacks-leshan/README.md

 - Click on your device name
 - Click Additional Info and verify that the "updated" time matches the time you connected your client to CDP.

-## INTERACTING WITH THE OBJECTS ON YOUR CLIENT
+## READING THE OBJECTS ON YOUR CLIENT
 [Video Tutorial](https://google.ca) (Coming Soon!)

 CDP requests and writes information by queuing and executing "Operations" on your device from the device page.
 These operations are based on "Actions".
 Each action is essentially just a named LWM2M request.
 Let's create a few actions.